junh1024/junh1024-Documents/Audio/Quality/Opus is not great.md

 ## Opus is not as compatible as older codecs

+## Opus uses SBR
+Opus uses Spectral Band Replication.
+Rather than storing the high spectral bands directly, a description of how to approximately replicate them from the lower spectral bands is stored.
+This uses a lot less bandwidth at the expense of being more inaccurate, and is a technique for improving quality at low bitrates.
+At higher bitrates, I assume less SBR is used.
+SBR isn't bad in itself, but is an indicator that opus was designed for (very) low bitrates.
+And using SBR is obviously bad for archival.

 ## Opus low-bitrate quality does not scale to high-bitrate quality
 This graph has been shown a lot of times : https://opus-codec.org/static/comparison/quality.png But Several tests by users have shown that vorbis & AAC beat Opus at high bitrates: